Yazeed-11/Housing_Prices/README.md

 - pandas, numpy for exploring the data.
 - matplotlib and Seaborn for visualizing the data.
 - scikit-learn to do our machine learning.
-- statsmodels to do the regressions.
+- math library use to Sqrt
-- plotly provides online graphing, analytics, and statistics tools.
+- folium library use visualizations map
 - Power Point
 - Canva
 - Zoom